AmericanRework/SimpleMower/README.md

 Mower Mechanical:
   - Husqvarna 450x automower.
 Mechanically they are pretty reliable.
 Dump the circuit boards and proprietary garbage but keep the sensors, motors, shell, and cutting hardware.
-  - Automower drive motor PM: Now is a good time to regrease your 450 drive motor gearbox.
+  - Automower drive motor PM: Now is a good time to regrease your 450 drive motor gearboxes.
+See assembly instuctions for details.
   - Pretty sure most of this will work on a 430.
 Mower Electrical:
   - Battery: use the two husqvarna batteries from your 450 automower.
 They include a 5s balance charger under the blue wrapper.